stanlysamuel/Equality-Logic-DP/README.md

 ```
 return z3.sat
 ```
+There is no need to return the model.
+If you have done that, well and good but as discussed in the tutorial, we will not consider it.
 - The folder **tests** contain two files.
     - *test_cases.py* should contain the ten test cases that Habeeb gave named formula*.py.
 For now, formula1 and formula5 is given.
 Please fill the rest.
     - *test_functions.py* include the tests for each formula-algorithm combination.
 Thus there will be 10\*3 = 30 test functions.
 For representation 2\*3 = 6 test_functions are given.
 Please fill the rest.